HK-SHAO/react-client-async/README.md

 This package helps you use async function **<u>without</u>** the need to migrate to `⚛️ React 19` and server-side rendering!

+- ✨ Supports utility hooks to create and render async tasks.
 - ✨ Supports `AbortSignal` and automatic abort on re-render.
-- ✨ Supports utility hooks to create and render asynchronous tasks.

 ## 🚀 Install